kunigami/kunigami.github.io/blog/_posts/2022-10-25-review-effective-modern-cpp.md

 I really liked reading this book cover-to-cover and learned a lot!
 The book is rather verbose but it has a very fluid narrative and thus is smooth to read.

 Despite the verbosity, the book has a lot of content and I had trouble summarizing, even leaving out the rationale for the recommendation.
-The markdown for post has over 1k lines (usually it's fewer than 200).
+The markdown text for the post has over 1k lines (usually it's fewer than 200).

 The book also manages to make the content accessible but also detailed and technically precise.
 One downside is that at times the author spends a lot of time discussing what it seems like an extreme corner case, for example, in *Item 27* (on avoiding overloaded universal references), the section called "Constraining templates that take universal references".